Neuroimmunology

 Notable examples of neurologic conditions causing this pattern of dysfunction include spinal cord injury, multiple sclerosis, tethered cord, transverse myelitis, and infectious or vascular myelopathies.

 Suprapontine brain lesions.
 Cortical or subcortical lesions of the cerebral hemispheres may reduce the normal inhibition of the pontine micturition drive.
-This results most commonly in detrusor hyperreflexia with urinary urgency and frequency.
+This results most commonly in detrusor overactivity with urinary urgency and frequency.
 Awareness may be impaired depending on lesion location and cognitive status; although many patients are conscious and embarrassed by their incontinence, others (particularly those with dementia) may be apathetic.
 Importantly, integrity of the subpontine pathways allows the act of voiding to nevertheless remain coordinated, even when volitional control is totally absent.
 Detrusor-sphincter dyssynergia (and its complications such as renal injury) would usually not be expected.
 In brain disease causing significant urinary dysfunction, a complete general neurologic examination is usually abnormal.
 Again, in the absence of peripheral and sacral disease, bulbocavernosus reflex and anal sphincter tone are intact.

 Notable examples of neurologic conditions causing this pattern of dysfunction include stroke, multiple sclerosis, dementia, normal pressure hydrocephalus, Parkinson disease, multiple system atrophy, and brain tumors.

 The above framework is helpful in conceptualizing urinary incontinence with different neurologic conditions.
-However, it is an oversimplification in several respects.
+However, it is a simplification in several respects.
 First, patients may have multifocal lesions (for example, both polyneuropathy and dementia or a single extensive condition such as multiple system atrophy or tethered cord).
 Second, concomitant urologic disease is common, particularly in older adults.
-Prostate hypertrophy in men (causing obstructive and irritative symptoms) and pelvic floor weakness in women (causing stress incontinence) complicate diagnosis and therapy and compound patient distress.
+Prostatic lower urinary tract dysfunction (causing obstructive and irritative symptoms) and pelvic floor weakness in women (causing stress incontinence) complicate diagnosis and therapy and compound patient distress.
 Detrusor contractility declines in normal aging.
-Finally, it is widely known that patients’ reporting of symptoms poorly predicts objective findings (such as residual volume and other urodynamics) that may be important to management.
-In turn, urodynamic findings themselves are often of poor localizing and diagnostic value.
-Detrusor hyporeflexia can occur in conditions of the central nervous system.
-Thus, in the workup and management of urinary dysfunction, the neurologist often cannot rely on the neurourologic history and physical examination alone because input from a urologist is helpful.
+Finally, it is widely known that patients’ reporting of symptoms poorly predicts objective findings (eg, storage symptoms may not be associated with a bladder storage dysfunction) that may be important to management.
+However, urodynamic findings themselves are not specific for a neurologic disease; for example, detrusor overactivity may occur in several conditions of the central nervous system.
+Therefore, lower urinary tract symptoms and the urodynamic findings have to be interpreted in a clinical context.
+Thus, input from a neuro-urologist is often helpful in establishing a diagnosis and clinical management.

 Diagnosis.
-Neurogenic lower urinary tract dysfunction (LUTD) may happen as a result of lesions affecting the neural control of the lower urinary tract (either autonomic, somatic, or both) at different levels (sacral, supra sacral spinal cord, and suprapontine brain) or may be due to restrictions imposed on the normal functioning of the patient due to sensory, motor, or cognitive deficits (56).
+Neurogenic lower urinary tract dysfunction (LUTD) may happen as a result of lesions affecting the neural control of the lower urinary tract (either autonomic, somatic, or both) at different levels (sacral, supra sacral spinal cord, and suprapontine brain) or may be due to restrictions imposed on the normal functioning of the patient due to sensory, motor, or cognitive deficits (59).

 The key to diagnosis is exclusion of other disorders that could present with similar symptoms.
 Lower urinary tract dysfunction may be an early manifestation of some rare conditions (multiple system atrophy, tethered cord syndrome, conus/cauda equina tumor), whereas multiple sclerosis and Parkinson disease rarely starts with lower urinary tract dysfunction alone.

 Neurologists may consider bladder outlet obstruction if voiding symptoms are present (eg, hesitancy or a weak or interrupted stream) in medical history.
-Prompt referral to urology or urogynecology for evaluation of prostate hypertrophy in males and prolapse in women is recommended.
+Timely referral to urology or urogynecology for evaluation of prostate hypertrophy in males and prolapse in women is recommended.
 In case of patients presenting with storage symptoms (eg, urgency or frequency), a urinalysis should be done to look for pyuria and bacteriuria for urinary tract infection, hematuria for neoplasm, and glucosuria or ketonuria for diabetes (47).

 For a neurologic patient, if a peripheral lesion is suspected, examination should include clinical examination of the anogenital region (assessment of anal sphincter, tone and activation, eliciting the bulbocavernosus and anal reflex, touch and pinprick sensation).
 A concentric needle EMG of the anal sphincter and bulbocavernosus reflex testing may be performed.
 The bulbocavernosus reflex (BCR) tests the afferent and efferent signals of the pudendal nerve as well as the sacral cord.
 The bulbocavernosus reflex tests may be used to differentiate between multiple system atrophy with predominant parkinsonism and Parkinson disease patients.
 Patients with multiple system atrophy with predominant parkinsonism have longer latencies and lower amplitudes (34).